-- 1. All entering students must complete the online Health Insurance Portability Accountability Act (HIPAA) training before the MPH Orientation.
-The instructions for completing this training are found on the Stony Brook Research website: http://www.stonybrook.edu/research/orc/human-subjects.shtml#training-tab - 2.
-All entering students must complete the online Protection of Human Subjects training before the MPH Orientation.
-The course is offered by the Collaborative Institutional Training Initiative (CITI) at: http://www.citiprogram.org. - 3.
-All entering students must take a Math Placement Test at the time of Orientation and prior to enrolling in the Biostatistics courses.
+- All entering students must complete the online Health Insurance Portability Accountability Act (HIPAA) training before the MPH Orientation.
+More information can be found on page 20 of this bulletin. - All entering students must complete the online Protection of Human Subjects training before the MPH Orientation.
+The course is offered by the Collaborative Institutional Training Initiative (CITI).
+More information can be found on page 20 of this bulletin. - All entering students must take a Math Placement Test no later than the time of Orientation (if later, it must be with permission of the Director) and prior to enrolling in the Biostatistics courses.